 At the Sultan Qaboos Grand Mosque, you will also find an Islamic study center, which is open to anyone who wants to understand more about the religion.
-So, if you have any questions or interests about Islam, be sure to stop by.
+So, if you have any questions or want to learn more about Islam, be sure to stop by.

 Access for visitors is free, and the mosque is open from Saturday to Thursday from 8 am to 11 am (on Friday only Muslims have access).
 We arrived at 8 am, the opening hours, and were the first to enter.

 PS: Visitors should dress conservatively, covering the entire arm and legs up to the ankle.
 Women are also required to cover their when inside the premises of the mosque.

 What to do in Muscat – The Corniche and Muttrah Souq

 As you stroll along the waterfront Corniche, you will take in the harbor, inhale the scents of Arabic perfume, see people enjoying the day, and get distracted by the pigeons flying as they flock to get food.
 You can walk from the City Port to the famous Muscat Fort, stopping at Muttrah Souq (Saturday to Thursday, from 8 am to 1 pm and 5 pm to 9 pm, Friday from 5 pm to 9 pm), an old-fashioned market full of gold, silver, perfumes, and fabrics.
 The vendors are always offering frankincense, cashmere, and you can be enchanted with various lamps.